 Benefits of Higher Oil Prices

-- Higher oil prices help reduce levels of congestion which impose significant cost on economy and lost time.
+- Higher oil prices help reduce levels of congestion which impose a significant cost on economy and lost time.

 - Lower fuel emissions help reduce pollution

 - Encouraging people to cycle or work saves time money and helps improve fitness (possibly lower costs to NHS from improved fitness)